 |Benjamin Scudder Smith

 Ben has grown up in the family business and officially joined the staff in 2007 as a photo editor.
 He is a collector of edged weapons from World War II and earlier.
 Ben is an accomplished network administrator and an important part of his work at Antiques and The Arts Weekly is implementing multi-platform media.

 Web Manager, Contributing Writer

-Greg Smith joined Antiques and The Arts Weekly in 2016 following his role as the Director and Curator of an art gallery, a Gallery Manager for an estate auction house and independent dealer of Modern and Twentieth Century Design.
+Greg Smith joined Antiques and The Arts Weekly in 2016 following his role as the director of a Connecticut art gallery, a gallery manager for an estate auction house and independent dealer of Modern and Twentieth Century Design.
 Greg graduated in 2009 from Villanova University with a degree in Communications and Public Relations.
 Immediately following, he accepted an invitation to the Peace Corps to work in Water and Sanitation in Honduras.
 He grew up with antiques all around him and loves to hold things in his hands in a constant effort to understand value and significance.
 Greg lives in Ridgefield, Conn., with his wife, Daina, son, Reed, and dog, Japhy.

 Cindie has more than 26 years experience in print and online marketing and communications, locally and nationally.
 Serving as a marketing consultant, she specializes in aligning businesses with a multimedia approach of both print and web advertising to maximize their exposure.
 Cindie enjoys deep sea fishing, travel, hiking, reading, the outdoors and her grandson David.
 She lives with her husband John in New Milford, Conn.

 Advertising Traffic Coordinator